subatis/project2/README.md

 Web Programming with Python and JavaScript

-This project had a steep learning curve.
-Ultimately it became clear that JavaScript, Flask/Python, Handlebars, etc. were all pretty straightforward in and of themselves--the tricky part was wrapping my head around AJAX/SocketIO and knowing how data was being moved back and forth!
-In retrospect, knowing now what I DIDN'T know then, I would love to go back and redo this project from scratch, putting lots of thought into the JSON data moving back and forth FIRST, but I'm still OK with where this ended up.
+This project had a steep learning curve for me--it took my awhile to realize that the gap in my knowledge mostly came down to AJAX/socketio/JSON and how data was being passed between the server & client.
+I do somewhat wish I could tear it all down and rebuild it from scratch but no time for that :)

 General notes:
--We didn't really talk about individual sockets, user IDs, and so on during class.
-It was not entirely clear to me how much we were expected to 'remember' users (beyond just usernames in local storage)--in real life, we'd have to be checking USERNAMES vs COMPUTER/SOCKET
-IDs most of the time--in other words, we shouldn't allow duplicate usernames, but if its the same machine trying to connect, then it'd be OK.
-I added basic support for this via a randomly generated ID on first visit (as a way of uniquely identifying a visitor) but it's not perfect and one could imagine spending a lot of time just on this one piece alone I think.
--->I would be very interested in feedback for ways to handle this
+-The spec didn't really mention anything about things like duplicate usernames, checking for "machine IDs", or how to handle weird cases like if a user was in a channel when the server 'went down' and so on.
+I tried to handle as many of these cases as possible but it is likely there are still edge cases that produce weird behavior (mostly around having a session up, killing flask, and then restarting flask while the session is still 'open') -->I would be very interested in feedback for how to get unique IDs for sockets/machines.
+I generated a unique ID using a simple random number, as I couldn't find reliable info online about a built-in socket ID to socketio -->I relied heavily on this SID for broadcasts targeted only at specific users

 -I used handlebars templates for the chatboxes,  user list, and channel list but I do realize it didn't add a TON of value since there wasn't much HTML...just wanted to give Handlebars a try.